brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 - ZeRO-2 requires 0.026GB and 0.079GB for the with and without offloading use cases;
 - ZeRO-3 requires 0.009GB and 0.038GB of memory, with and without offloading, respectively;

 This metric is very useful as it gives a quick overview of scaling and is very fast to compute.
-However, it has many fallacies: it only measures the parameters overheard, and does not take activations or other residual buffers (e.g. normalization variables) into account, does not look at the batch size, it does not consider communication buffers that take a significant amount of temporary memory, etc. Also, the pipeline metrics are not accurate due to pipeline parallelism not being compatible with ZeRO stages 2 or 3.
+However, it has many fallacies: it only measures the parameters overheard, it does not take activations or other residual buffers (e.g. normalization variables) into account, does not take the batch size and numerical precision (or any field in the config file) into account, it does not consider temporary (e.g. communication) buffers, etc. Also, the pipeline metrics are not accurate due to pipeline parallelism not being compatible with ZeRO stages 2 or 3.

 ### Benchmark